Redpanda in Kubernetes

 Dependency and configuration management

-Managed directly through the Redpanda Helm chart.
+Managed through the Redpanda Helm chart.

 Helm